-- You must have lived separate and apart from your spouse for a period of at least four years out of the last five years.
+- You must have lived separate and apart from your spouse for a period of at least two years.
 (It is possible to live separate and apart under the same roof.
 For a court to be satisfied that you are living separate and apart you must be able to show that you are living separate lives and that you are essentially operating two separate households in the one property.
 The court will consider the following: ceasing of sexual activity, sleeping in separate bedrooms, operating separate bank accounts, not sharing meals, not providing household services, not sharing entertainment activities, not representing to others that the marriage is continuing).

 - There must be no prospect of reconciliation between you and your spouse.

 - That proper provision is made for all parties.

 Are there issues relating to custody and access?

 When parents are married they are automatic joint guardians of their children and have the legal responsibility for their upbringing.
 A divorce will not affect a parent's duty of guardianship.
 Generally, by the time separated parents decide to initiate divorce proceedings, they have already come to an agreement regarding the day-to-day care and upbringing of the children, as well as with whom the children normally reside.
 For parents who are satisfied with these arrangements, a DIY divorce is perfect.
 However if either parent is dissatisfied with the current arrangements regarding custody of and access to the children, and no amicable agreement can be made, the court will make a decision based on the best interests of the children.
 A custody order and/or access order may be granted.
 A DIY Divorce is still possible with custody and/or access orders attached, though it will be a little less straight-forward.
 It is much better if an agreement can be reached in advance.